uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/8_setup_inkcut_connection.md

 > Use the serial port with a baudrate of 38400.
 > If you cannot select `ttyUSB0`, you've used the wrong USB cable
 > coming out of the vinyl cutter

+???- question "Why do you use this setup?"

+    Because it was the first one that worked for me.

+    Please [contribute](../CONTRIBUTING.md) if you want to
+    document the other way to connect a laptop to the vinyl cutter.